verus-83/web-otp/README.md

 There are a variety of ways to verify control over phone numbers, but a randomly generated one-time passcode (OTP) sent by SMS to the number in question is the most common.
 Presenting this code back to developer’s server proves control of the phone number.
 In this proposal, we focus on the ability to programmatically obtain one-time codes from SMS as solution to ease the friction and failure points of manual user input of SMS codes, which is prone to error and phishing.

-## Goals

-Make the most common existing phone number verification flow (SMS OTP) match ease of use in native apps.
+  * goal: make the most [common existing](#scenarios) phone number verification flow (SMS OTP) match ease of use in native apps.

-## Non-Goals

-This proposal does not attempt to move developers off of existing phone number use cases and verification mechanisms, nor does it cover obtaining the phone number itself.
+  * non-goal: this proposal does not attempt to move developers off of existing phone number use cases and verification mechanisms, nor does it cover obtaining the phone number itself.
+Specifically, the developer must have previously obtained the phone number via existing mechanisms (e.g. user form input, autofill, etc.), which aren't addressed in this proposal.

-## Scenarios

-### 1. As an authentication signal

-Online banks use SMS OTP to convey a secret to the user for the purpose of multi-factor authentication (e.g. when signing in to new device), re-auth (at time of a transaction), or account recovery (in the event user were to lose access to other multifactor options).

-### 2. To establish reachability

-Ride-sharing services often ask user to provide a phone number, and before taking a first ride, check that the user actually owns and is reachable at this number by sending and confirming a one-time code.

 ## Prior Art